 A wide range of richnesses (12 to 29 taxa) has been found with a median richness of 20 taxa (more representative of typical richnesses in the lower reaches of ringplain streams and rivers).
-During the 2012-2013 period spring (17 taxa) and summer (24 taxa) richnesses were relatively different but within four taxa of the median richness on both occasions.
+During the 2013-2014 period spring (19 taxa) and summer (25 taxa) richnesses were relatively different but within five taxa of the median richness on both occasions.

 MCI values have had a wide range (39 units) at this site, typical of sites in the lower reaches of ringplain streams and rivers.
-The median value (95 units) has been relatively typical of scores at lower reach sites elsewhere on the ringplain however (TRC, 1998).
-The spring, 2012 (108 units) and summer, 2013 (96 units) scores were significantly different (Stark, 1998), although relatively typical of scores for such a site.
-They were significantly higher than the historical median in spring when the score was within 2 units of the historical maximum and very similar to the median in summer.
-These scores categorised this site as having 'good' (spring) and 'fair' (summer) health generically and, in terms of predictive relationships 'better than expected' health in spring and 'expected' health in summer for the lower reaches of a ringplain river.
+The median value (95 units) has been relatively typical of scores at lower reach sites elsewhere on the ringplain however (TRC, 1999).
+The spring, 2013 (96 units) and summer, 2014 (90 units) scores were slightly different, although relatively typical of scores for such a site.
+They were very similar to the historical median in spring and insignificantly lower than the median in summer.
+These scores categorised this site as having 'fair' (spring and summer) health generically and, in terms of predictive relationships 'expected' health in spring and summer for the lower reaches of a ringplain river.
 The historical median score (95 units) placed this site in the 'fair' and 'expected' categories for generic and predictive methods of assessment respectively.

-Characteristic macroinvertebrate taxa in the communities at this site prior to the 2012-2013 period are listed in Table 19.
+Characteristic macroinvertebrate taxa in the communities at this site prior to the 2013-2014 period are listed in Table 19.